cisar2218/Plutonication/README.md

 ## Usa cases
 ### Projects
 1. You want to implement dApp (that communicate via TCP with Wallet)
+    - Send *transactions* into cryptowallet where you can sign them.
+    - Share *publickey* with dApp.
+    - Send responses.
+    - Also possible to send other data, see [sending](#sending).
-2. You want to implement cryptowallet (that communicate via TCP) including:
+2. You want to implement cryptowallet (that communicate via TCP) with dApps.
-3. You want to implement general TCP app which
+3. You want to implement general app that has on one hand high level of abstraction of TCP communication but on the other hand is extensible.
 ### Why this solution
-#### I. Event driven architecture: Easy to use
+#### I. Event driven architecture that is easy to use
-No need to setup receiving loop.
-1. Setup methods that handle events which will pop up every time you receive message.
+1. Setup methods that handle [`MessageReceived`](#messagereceived-event) event which will pop up every time you receive message.
-2. Establish connection with just one call and you are ready to go.
+2. Establish connection with just [one call](#establish-connection) and you are ready to go.
 3. To send message just use `SendMessage(PlutoMessage msg)`.
 4. To close connection just use `CloseConnection()` method.
 #### II.
 Connection with authentification by default
-- AcccessCredentials class enable you to convert information (which are must for connection) to URI.
+- [`AcccessCredentials`](#accesscredentials-class) class enable you to convert information (that are must for connection) to URI.
 That way, it's easy to share.
 E.g. PlutoWallet use QR code scanning to access dApp's URI.
 #### III.
-Send
+Send data easily
-- Each message has id header `MessageCode`(e.g. `MessageCode.PublicKey`).
-This way you determinate, how to interpret the data.
+- Each message has id header `MessageCode` (e.g. `MessageCode.PublicKey`).
+This way you determinate, how to interpret the received data.
-- Sending messages (byte[], string or transaction(=[see `Method` class](https://github.com/ajuna-network/Ajuna.NetApi/blob/6976d251c3ae468b1190f13b0656ce54d94bf0af/Ajuna.NetApi/Model/Extrinsics/Method.cs) in [Ajuna.NetApi](https://github.com/ajuna-network/Ajuna.NetApi))).
-This enable you to serialize any data of your choice and send them as `byte[]`.
+- Sending messages (byte[], string or transaction ([see `Method` class](https://github.com/ajuna-network/Ajuna.NetApi/blob/6976d251c3ae468b1190f13b0656ce54d94bf0af/Ajuna.NetApi/Model/Extrinsics/Method.cs) in [Ajuna.NetApi](https://github.com/ajuna-network/Ajuna.NetApi))).
+Optionaly you can serialize any data of your choice and send them as `byte[]`.
-- `SendMethod(Method m)` makes very convinient to send your method.
+- `SendMethod(Method m)` makes very convinient to send methods.
 #### IV.
-Receive data
+Receive & process data
-- As mentioned in **I.**: network stream receiving loop is setup automaticaly.
+- As mentioned in [above](#iii-send-data-easily): network stream receiving loop is setup automaticaly.
 - Handle event `OnMessageReceived` with you custom function, which process the incoming message.
+#### V. Multiplatform solution
+- Plutonication can be implemented on any device that run .NET.
+This include desktop programs (Windows, MacOS, Linux), mobile apps (android, IOS), smart watches, smart TVs, IOT devices and other.
-#### V. Adjustable
+#### VI.
+Adjustable
-- To implement custom solution, you can adjust and implement your own variations.
+- To implement custom solution you can adjust and implement your own variations.
 - If `PlutoEventManager` is not general or specific enought for your usecase: Extend `class PlutoManager` the way YOU like it.
 PlutoManager contains methods that designed to build custom abstraction.

-## Usage by Pure code examples
+## Usage by pure code examples
 If you like learn&play with prepared demo:
-1. Create C# cmd apps
+1. Create 2 .NET C# cmd apps from our examples bellow
 2. Run Server code
 3. Run Client code
-4. Watch for their outputs
+4. Learn, play & develop
 ### Server (CryptoWallet) Demo
+Use this code to test serverside behaviour or implement apps that support comunication between Wallet and dApp.
+[PlutoWallet project](https://github.com/RostislavLitovkin/PlutoWallet) uses similar code to pair itself with dApps (by scanning QR code - generated by dApp - where [URI of AccessCredential](#parse-to-uri) is encoded).
+PlutoWallet at first share its *publickey* to give dApp information abou itself.
 ```cs
 using Plutonication;